-The links in this Guide have all been selected on the basis of their providing content that you can use freely (or in the case of iTunes, embed and your students pay a low price for) in your Angel courses.
+The links in this Guide have all been selected on the basis of their providing content that you can use freely (or in the case of iTunes, embed and your students pay a low price for) in your online courses.
 You do not need to get permission from the intellectual property owner, and you do not need to pay for them.

 Acknowledging your source is a key part of academic integrity that is separate from copyright issues.
 In all cases, you should cite the creator of the product, whether it's a text file, image, music file, or video clip.

 If you discover a source of public domain, creative commons, or free-for-education resources, please let me know at email@example.com.
 We are always looking to expand and improve our Guides!